infraheads/turnk8s/README.md

 ### Destroying a Cluster
-For destroying a cluster you need to run the following workflow: **Actions>Destroy the Cluster>Run workflow.**
+For destroying a cluster you need to run the following workflow: **Actions>Destroy Kubernetes Cluster>Run workflow.**
 You need to set the cluster name you want to delete.

 * **ClusterName:(Required)** - the cluster name which must be deleted

 Click on the `Run workflow` button to destroy the cluster.
 It is completed within 10 minutes.

-It is possible to create the cluster the same name, after workflow is completed.
+It is possible to create a cluster with the same name, after workflow is completed.

 ## Kubectl